isomerpages/bca-buildsg/_our-stories/Building Singapore/Engineering Connections: Inside Punggol’s Smart City.md

 <p>Building Singapore is a 5-part series, in partnership with SPH, that aims
 to showcase contributions of the built environment sector in building Singapore and improving the living environment for Singaporeans.</p>
-<p><a href="https://www.straitstimes.com/singapore/creative-engineering-giant-2km-loop-bridges-new-sit-university-campus-industry-punggol-building-and-construction-authority" rel="noopener nofollow" target="_blank">Read on here about</a> the
+<p><a href="https://www.straitstimes.com/singapore/creative-engineering-giant-2km-loop-bridges-new-sit-university-campus-industry-punggol-building-and-construction-authority" rel="noopener nofollow" target="_blank">Read on here to learn about</a> the
 engineering creativity behind designing and building a giant 2km loop that bridges academia, industry and community in Punggol.</p>